 #7 You Have an FHA Mortgage

 One of the benefits of an FHA loan is if you just want to refinance into a lower rate.
-You can do an FHA streamline refinance that does not require a credit check, income check or new appraisal.
+You can do an FHA streamline refinance loan that does not require a credit check, income check or new appraisal.
 This type of refinance can close fast and you can save a good deal on your monthly payment.
 FHA refinance rates remain competitive this year.

 FHA now requires that borrower pay mortgage insurance monthly for life.
-So if you took out a FHA mortgage recently, you are likely scheduled to pay mortgage insurance every month if you keep the FHA loan.
+So if you took out a FHA mortgage recently, you are likely scheduled to pay mortgage insurance every month if you keep the FHA insured loan.
 It might be wise to refinance out of the FHA loan and get a mortgage that has no monthly mortgage insurance required.
 This could save you a lot of money over the life of the loan.

 The Bottom Line on Timing the Market with a Refinance Mortgage